mansi-tripathi/Sentiment_Analysis_of_Songs/README.md

 # Text_classification
 This project involves using sentiment analysis to predict if a song entered is a happy or sad.
-The dataset can be found https://github.com/rasbt/musicmood/tree/master/dataset.

-#MusicMoodPrediction
+The 'Data' folder consists of 3 files- stopwords_eng, train_lyrics_1000 and valid_lyrics_200.
+a.
+The training data is in 'train_lyrics_1000'.
+It consists of 1000 rows and 7 columns namely file, artist, title, lyrics, genre, mood and year.
+b.
+The testing data is  with the name 'valid_lyrics_200'.
+It consists of 200 rows of data.
+c.
+I created a list of stopwords and added it to the text file called stopwords_eng.
+It is a corpus of stopwords used by the model to remove stopwords from the training data.

+# MusicMoodPrediction
+For the purpose of predicting the mood of the song, the following python notebooks were implemented.
-1.Main notebook (MusicMood_SongClassification) that has been used to implement the model (MLP) 2.Secondary notebook (Implementing Multiple Classifiers) that contains implementation of other models such as SVM, RF, Bagging and Boosting.
+a.
+Main notebook (MusicMood_SongClassification) that has been used to implement the model (MLP)
+b.
+Secondary notebook (Implementing Multiple Classifiers) that contains implementation of other models such as SVM, RF, Bagging and Boosting.

-#The Data folder contains the following contents:

-1.Train_lyrics_1000 which is the training data 2.Valid_lyrics_200 which is the validation data 3.Stopwords_eng which is a corpus of stopwords used by the model to remove stopwords from the training data